Altis Grande Advert is an Example of Social Irresponsibility

 Indus Motors Company (IMC) recently launched a series of ads on social media highlighting various features of their flagship Toyota Corolla Altis Grande sedan.

-While the idea was okay, the execution of the said adverts is hilarious to say the least.
+While the idea was okay, the execution of the said adverts is hilarious, to say the least.
 The ads were executed in an amateur manner and lacked production value, something that should have been considered portraying the top-of-the-line variant of the most popular sedan in Pakistan.

 Related: The Mitsubishi Grand Lancer Continues to Rule the East

 The film opens with an Altis Grande standing on a signal with a father and son (driving) and is soon accompanied by a Mitsubishi Lancer Evo IV.
-The guys in the Evo challenges the Altis Grande and they are engaged in a race as soon as the signal goes green.
+The guys in the Evo challenge the Altis Grande and they are engaged in a race as soon as the signal goes green.

 Secondly, that’s no ordinary Mitsubishi, it’s an Evo IV.
-With a 2.0 liter 280hp turbocharged engine under the hood and 4WD, the car is known as one of the fastest road going cars and it’s hard to digest how a Corolla 1.8 which is substantially raised by IMC to provide ample ground clearance, while running on standard tires is able to outperform a car with rallying heritage.
+With a 2.0 liter 280hp turbocharged engine under the hood and 4WD, the car is known as one of the fastest road-going cars and it’s hard to digest how a Corolla 1.8 which is substantially raised by IMC to provide ample ground clearance, while running on standard tires is able to outperform a car with rallying heritage.

 The EVO IV saw the first version of Mitsubishi’s Active Yaw Control (AYC) which only acted on the rear differential and allowed the torque output to be altered from left to right depending on the attitude of the car.